deadalias/CommandLine/README.md

 **Step 2: Open Windows File Explorer**

-One way in Windows to open the File Explorer is to click on the Start Menu and click on *File Explorer*
+One way in Windows to open the File Explorer is to click on folder icon at the bottom left of the screen near the Windows Start menu

 **Step 3: Arrange the two windows so they are about the same size and side by side**